-Microsoft 365: The smart person's guide
+Microsoft 365: A cheat sheet

 With Microsoft 365 businesses can deploy a complete productivity suite for the entire operation without the usual piecemeal integration of disparate systems and applications.
 By mixing Windows 10, Office 365, and the Enterprise Mobility and Security package, Microsoft offers a turnkey collaboration and productivity suite that can be implemented quickly and at a low cost, which is just what a business seeking an edge needs.

-This smart person's guide about Microsoft 365 covers what you need to know about the suite.
+This cheat sheet about Microsoft 365 covers what you need to know about the suite.
 We'll update the guide periodically as new information about the product is released.

 Executive summary